 Before joining KLC (and while wrapping up a fun and varied career as an actor in Chicago), Julia taught leadership and management at the University of Chicago, Columbia College Chicago, University of Massachusetts and the James P. Shannon Leadership Institute.
 She holds a certificate in leadership from the University of Chicago’s Graham School of General Studies and completed the Art and Practice of Leadership Development (taught by Marty Linsky, Ron Heifetz and Robert Kegan) at Harvard’s Kennedy School.
 She is certified to facilitate the Myers-Briggs (MBTI) and Immunity to Change processes, and has trained executives and high potentials at organizations such as Microsoft and United Way of America.

 Julia has traveled as far afield as Melbourne, Australia, and Yangon, Mynamar, to teach and share the KLC ideas, first among them the principle that leadership is an activity, available to anyone, anytime, anywhere.
 She graduated Summa Cum Laude from Case Western Reserve University and holds a diploma (signed by Sir John Geilgud) from the Royal Academy of Dramatic Art.
-Julia lives with her husband, sculptor Bill McBride, and their young son in Matfield Green, Kansas, in the heart of the Flint Hills tallgrass prairie.
-She is a co-founder of the Know Your Worth Women’s Leadership Conference, founding board president of the Pioneer Bluffs Foundation, lifetime member of the Girl Scouts of the Kansas Heartland, member of the board of the Robinson Foundation, and serves on the Adaptive Leadership Network Faculty Advisory Committee.
+Julia lives with her husband, sculptor Bill McBride, and teenager Lake McBride in Matfield Green, Kansas, in the heart of the Flint Hills tallgrass prairie.
+She is a co-founder of the Know Your Worth Women’s Leadership Conference, founding board president of the Pioneer Bluffs Foundation, lifetime member of the Girl Scouts of the Kansas Heartland, president of the board of the Robinson Foundation, and serves on the board of directors of the Adaptive Leadership Network.